 Making up an admission deficiency

 You have an admission deficiency in foreign language if you lack the University admission requirement of two units (years) of one foreign language in high school.
 If you lack this admission requirement, normally you must make it up with college coursework before transferring to the UW.
 A passing grade in the second college quarter of a foreign language removes the admission deficiency.
-UW Placement into the third quarter of a foreign language will also remove the deficiency, but you cannot take a UW placement test until after you have been admitted to the UW.
+UW Placement into the third quarter of a foreign language will also remove the deficiency.

 Students with foreign language deficiencies are occasionally admitted by petition.
 If you are a prospective student, contact the UW's testing center to learn about taking a foreign language placement test.
 Contact the Office of Admissions if you have questions about the foreign language admission requirements.